sbcc-cs105/EX01-HelloWorld/README.md

 2\.
 Click on **Create**

-After selecting **master** and clicking **Continue**, you code should build and be tested within a minute or so.
+After selecting **Create**, you code should build and be tested within a minute or so.
 If the test is successfull you will see something similar to the following screen:

 <img src="https://dl.dropboxusercontent.com/u/7698973/cs105/EX01-HelloWorld/pull-request-submitted.png" width="740" height="350" />